Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/dataset_card.rst

   c.
 Origin <double array>: the origin of the dimensions in *a*
   d.
 Max Buffer Size <int>: size of internal buffer storing (time) slices
      of a transient dataset when the entire dataset cannot be held in memory.
+     Must be greater than 1 for non-STEP interpolation.
   e.
 Interpolation Method <string>: string = 'STEP' or 'LINEAR'
   f.
 Cell Centered <bool>: the dataset is cell centered.
 Otherwise, it is node
      centered and you need an additional entry for each dimension (e.g. nx+1